Discover potential diagnoses through user routines

 image

-🧮 Counting This data visualisation applies to countable data that continuously accumulates from zero.
+Counting Countable data that continuously accumulates from zero.

-⚖️ Range/ Rate This data visualisation shows measurements that fall between two specific values (ranges).
+Range/ Rate The measurements that fall between two specific values (ranges).

-⏰ Time This data visualization displays time-based data (specific times or periods during the day).
+Time Displaying time-based data (specific times or periods during the day).

 The System